MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     cd F:\Allfiles\Labs\02\Starter\func
     ```

-1. At the open command prompt, enter the following command, and then select Enter to **build** the .NET Core 3.1 project:
+1. When you receive the open command prompt, enter the following command, and then select Enter to **build** the .NET Core 3.1 project:

     ```powershell
     dotnet build
     ```

-> **Review**: In this exercise, you created a local project that you will use for Azure Functions development.
+> **Review**: In this exercise, you created a local project that you'll use for Azure Functions development.

 ### Exercise 3: Create a function that's triggered by an HTTP request